Mame32 the storyArticles

-MAME, Mame32, MameUI Why so many names for the same emulator?
+MAME, Mame32, MameUI.
+Why so many names for the same emulator?

-As we have seen, MAME is the original emulator and from which all the others start.
-Over the years, different variants of this emulator have been released, developed by enthusiasts who wanted to contribute with something extra to the original emulator.
+As we have seen, MAME is the original emulator from which all the others start.
+Over the years, different variants of this emulator have been released, developed by enthusiasts who wanted to contribute something extra to the original emulator.

 These new versions, in many cases, ended up being abandoned by their developers, and therefore, they could not run the latest games supported by MAME.
 It is the case of Mame32, which was no longer developed, and in its place arose an alternative called MameUI, which was also abandoned and has now been replaced by the emulator IV/Play (For Play).
-What all these variants have in common is that their core is the original MAME emulator.
+All these variants have in common that their core is the original MAME emulator.

 MESS the sister version of MAME

 As a parallel project to MAME, the MESS project emerged, which focused on emulating computer systems such as video consoles and personal computers.
 In such a way that with this emulator, we can play the Super Nintendo, Megadrive, Gameboy, Amstrad, Spectrum, etc.

 The MESS emulator joined the MAME project in version 0.163 of the latter (June 24th, 2015 ), being able, since then, to emulate in MAME all the systems supported by the MESS project.
 As of today, MAME and MESS are included in MAME, thus providing MAME with support for thousands of games, not only for arcades but also for video consoles and personal computers.

 Fun facts about MAME